 return word[0]

-a partition function must preserve sort order, i.e. all partitions need to be sorted against each other.
+It is important to note that a partition function must preserve sort order, i.e. all partitions need to be sorted against each other.
 For instance, the following partition function is not valid (in sorting words in alphabetical order):

 def partition_function(word):